 Servant to the king, father to the soldiers...

-Yes, sorry for him: struck by damask steel,
+Yes, I feel sorry for him: he was struck down by damask steel,

 And he said, his eyes sparkling: